rokath/trice/README.md

   - as runtime logger or simply for narrow bandwidth logging in the field even with encryption.
 - TRICE in your code **reduces the needed FLASH memory** because the instrumentation code is very small (can be less 150 bytes FLASH and about 100 bytes RAM) and no printf library code nor log strings are inside the embedded device anymore.

+## Possible Use Cases

+- Using trice not only for **dynamic debugging** but also as **logging** technique is possible and gives the advantage to have very short messages (no strings) for transmission, but keep in mind that the file `til.json` is the key to read all output if your devices in the field for 10 or more years.
+- You can consider TRICE also as a kind of **data compression** what could be interesting for IoT things, especially NB-IoT, where you have very low data rates.
+- Also it is possible to **encrypt** the trice transfer packets to get a reasonable protection for many cases.
+  - This way you can deliver firmware images with encrypted TRICE output only readable with the appropriate key and til.json.
+  - XTEA is implemented as one option.
+- You can even translate the til.json in **different languages**, so changing a language is just changing the til.json file.
+- Using trice with an **RTOS** gives the option for detailed **task timing analysis**.
+Because of the very short execution time of a trice you could add `TRICE32_2( Id(0), "tim:tick=%d, task=%d\n", sysTick, nexTask );` to the scheduler and vizualize the output on PC.
+The same is possible for **interrupt timing analysis**.
+- `TRICE16( "tim:%d\n", sysTick );` before and after a function call lets you easy measure the function execution time.
+- As graphical vizualisation you could use a tool similar to https://github.com/sqshq/sampler.
+- TRICE has intentionally no target timestamps for performance reasons.
+On the PC you can display the *reception timestampts*.
+But you can add own **timestamps as parameters** for exact embedded time measuremnets.
+Having several devices with trice timestamps, **network timing measurement** is possible.

 ## How it approximately works

 For example change the source code line